DevLUp-Inc/Collab-Template/README.md

 Once you have made a commit, you can create a pull request in Github Desktop by clicking "Create a pull request from your current branch".
 This will take you to the Github webpage where you can give your pull request a title and description.

-> Once you click "Create pull request", someone will review your code and merge it for you if there aren't any issues.
+> Once you click "Create pull request", a repository maintainer will review your code and merge it for you if there aren't any issues.